nicinabox/nicinabox.com/source/_posts/2012-09-25-how-hatchpass-works.markdown

 * **Bookmark it** and put it in your url bar, or some place convenient.
 If you use an iPhone, save it on your homescreen.
 It's a fullscreen, touch enabled web app.

-* **Memorize your key.** If your away from your computer and you need to login to a site that you've used Hatchpass to generate the password with, the key and the master password are the most critical pieces of information.
+* **Memorize your key.** If you are away from your computer and you need to login to a site that you've used Hatchpass to generate the password with, the key and the master password are the most critical pieces of information.
 You can't get the same password without them.

 ## That's all!